aadharna/UntouchableThunder/README.md

 Initial scope:

     - Use some sort of Evolutionary algorithm to generate new levels
-		- Neuro-Evolution? (e.g. NEAT)
+		- Neuro-Evolution? (e.g. NEAT) <-- current main contender.
 		- Evolving the expansion term of MCTS?
 		- GAN?
 		- See: [Search-Based Procedural Content Generation](https://course.ccs.neu.edu/cs5150f14/readings/togelius_sbpcg.pdf)
 	- Use either an EA or RL to have the agent learn the generated (paired) level.
 		- More likely an EA, I am just more familiar with RL
+			- I am currently doing some background reading on EAs.

+The result here is that we generate problems (aka levels) along with their solutions.

 Things to consider:

 	- [Quality Diversity](https://arxiv.org/pdf/1907.04053.pdf) methods